cysouw/diathesis/text/c13_zumInfinitive.md

 By definition, a combination of preposition+article+infinitive is a grammaticalised *Präpositionsinfinitiv* when the following characteristics hold.
 These characteristics will be illustrated in more detail below.

-(i) The preposition and the article are fused.
+(i) The preposition and the article are obligatorily fused.
 (ii) The fused preposition/article is always unstressed (e.g. contrastive focus is not possible).
 (iii) The fused preposition/article is inseparable into its component pieces.
 (iv) The infinitive does not allow for any attributive modifiers, neither pre-nominal adjectives nor post-nominal genitives or prepositional phrases.